What Helps Language Models Predict Human Beliefs: Demographics or Prior Stances?: Methodology

 \subsection{Data Pre-Processing and Chronological Splitting}

-We chronologically ordered the beliefs of each user from the processed DDO dataset to reflect more realistic prediction scenarios---using past beliefs to predict new beliefs.
-The data was split into train and test subsets where every user appears in each set: \begin{itemize} \item\textbf{Training Set:} Also referred to as ``context beliefs'', these are the oldest 80\% of each user’s generated belief statements.
-This set was used to provide context beliefs to the LLM at the time of prediction in the relevant experiment settings. \item\textbf{Test Set:} Also referred to as ``test beliefs'', these are the remaining 20\% of belief statements.
-This set is used only for evaluation.
-For each test belief, the model predicts the user's stance based on varying input information dependent on the experiment setting (blind, demographics, context beliefs, context beliefs and demographics). \end{itemize}
+We first filtered the dataset to exclude any users with fewer than five total belief statements.
+We then chronologically ordered each user's beliefs to reflect realistic prediction scenarios---using past beliefs to predict future ones.
+Next, we split the data into training and test subsets where every user appears in both: \begin{itemize} \item\textbf{Training Set:} Also referred to as ``context beliefs'' (i.e., expressed prior beliefs), these are the oldest 80\% of each user's belief statements, provided to the LLM as context during prediction in the relevant experiment settings (see \S\ref{subsec:task_definition}). \item\textbf{Test Set:} Also referred to as ``test beliefs,'' these are the remaining 20\% of belief statements, used only for evaluation.
+For each test belief, the model predicts the user's stance based on varying input information (blind, demographics, context beliefs, or both). \end{itemize}

-It is also important to mention that users who did not have enough total beliefs for the split ratio---users with less than five total belief statements---were omitted.
+To prevent data leakage, we remove any context belief whose cosine similarity with a test belief exceeded 0.8, computed using Sentence-BERT embeddings~\cite{Reimers2019Sentence}.
+This threshold was informed by the default parameter of 0.75 in the Sentence-Transformers~\cite{Reimers2019Sentence}, but adjusted to 0.8 to minimize the exclusion of non-duplicate hard negatives.

-Table \ref{tab:total_beliefs} contains the number of beliefs contained in each subset, as well as the average number of belief statements per user after all pre-processing.
-Note that every subset contains every user that has at least five total belief statements, and the ratio of training beliefs to test beliefs is approximately 4-to-1.
-Figure \ref{fig:belief_distribution_combined} contains the cumulative distributions of beliefs per user in the processed DDO dataset.
-Both plots exhibit power-law type behavior, meaning a relatively small number of users contributed a disproportionate share of belief statements.
+Table~\ref{tab:total_beliefs} shows the number of beliefs in each subset and the average number per user after pre-processing.
+Figure~\ref{fig:belief_distribution_combined} shows the cumulative distributions of beliefs per user.
+Both distributions exhibit heavy-tailed behavior, with a small number of users contributing a disproportionate share of belief statements.

-To prevent data leakage between the context and test sets, we also aim to eliminate any context beliefs whose semantic similarity is too similar to a test belief.
-We do this by removing any any context belief whose cosine similarity with a belief in the user's test set exceeded 0.8, computed using Sentence-BERT embeddings.